Analytic Torsion on Manifolds with Edges: Construction of the heat kernel

 The parametrix construction we have given already contains a significant amount of information about the asymptotic properties of the heat kernel at each of the boundaries of $M^2_h$.
 We now explain how, if one makes stronger assumptions about the asymptotic structure of the metric $g$ near the edge, one obtains stronger conclusions about the structure of these asymptotics.
 This will be important in the next section when we examine the heat trace and its asymptotics.

-To be more specific, we shall show that if the asymptotically admissible metric $g$ is even, then the Friedrichs heat kernel lies in a distinguished subalgebra of the heat calculus which we call the even subcalculus.
+To be more specific, we show that if the asymptotically admissible metric $g$ is even, then the Friedrichs heat kernel lies in a distinguished subalgebra of the heat calculus which we call the even subcalculus.
 Elements of this even subcalculus are characterized by certain parity conditions on the coefficients in their asymptotic expansions, near both the faces $\td$ and $\ff$ of $M^2_h$.
 As we exploit later, because of these parity conditions, many terms in the heat trace expansions of such elements vanish.
 Conditions of this type appear in many places in the literature, see \cite{Scott} for example, for a discussion of the closely related Kontsevich-Vishik canonical trace on a similar subclass of pseudodifferential operators on a closed manifold.
 Even more closely related to the discussion here, Melrose defines an even subcalculus for heat operators on closed manifolds and on manifolds with asymptotically cylindrical ends \cite{Mel-APS}, and we refer also to the even subcalculi in the papers by Albin \cite[Cor.
 8.9]{Albin} and Albin-Rochon \cite{AR} in other geometric settings.

-We shall impose separate `evenness' conditions on the asymptotic expansions of elements of $\Psi_{\eh}^*$ at the two faces $\td$ and $\ff$.
+We impose separate `evenness' conditions on the asymptotic expansions of elements of $\Psi_{\eh}^*$ at the two faces $\td$ and $\ff$.
 The condition at $\td$ is exactly the one introduced in \cite{Mel-APS} (and which appears at least implicitly in many other places), while the one at $\ff$ is directly inspired by this but tailored to the specific geometry.
-Rather than considering these conditions separately, we shall define the subclass of operators which satisfy evenness conditions at both faces. \begin{defn} Let $K_A$ be an element of the heat calculus $\Psi^{\ell,p,\calE}_{\eh}(M)$.
+Rather than considering these conditions separately, we shall define the subclass of operators which satisfy evenness conditions at both faces.

+\begin{defn} Let $K_A$ be an element of the heat calculus $\Psi^{\ell,p,\calE}_{\eh}(M)$.
 Then $K_A$ is an element of the {\rm even subcalculus} if the following conditions hold: \begin{enumerate} \item[i)] At the face $\td$, and in terms of the projective coordinates $(T, \Xi, \widetilde{\xi})$ (which are valid in the interior of this face), suppose that

 then we require that